Amir-Rastkhadiv/fun-gym/README.md

         -  Which structure will we use?
 Simple or Complex?
 Linear or Non-Linear?
 How about something flexible?

-     - User interaction:

-     There are five main concerns in interaction design.
-Therefore, Fun Gym should be consistent, predictable, learnable, visible, and provide clear and intuitive feedback.
+     - User interaction: There are five main concerns in interaction design.Therefore, Fun Gym should be consistent, predictable, learnable, visible, and provide clear and intuitive feedback.

         -  How to mitigate the chance of user error?
 Where do users go?
 How can they return to the safety page?
 How could they report it?